Irish lichens

 Primary thallus squamulose, secondary thallus fruticose.

-Photos: Among moss.
-Ballingeary, Cork, SW Ireland.
+Photos: Ballingeary, Cork, SW Ireland.
+Identified by Neil Sanderson

-Persistent primary thallus, the long, narrow, yellowish-brown lobes with scattered marginal pycnidia on the basal lobes.
+Persistent primary thallus, the long, narrow, yellowish-green lobes with scattered marginal pycnidia on the basal lobes.
 The infrequent yellowish podetia are often squamulose, tips slightly tomentose with single scyphi.
 Apothecia infrequent, globose, pale to dark brown.

-An oceanic species widespread in the Azores, first recorded in Ireland by Neil Sanderson.
+An oceanic species widespread in the Azores and first recorded in Ireland by Neil Sanderson (2015).
 Usually on thin, acidic soils over rocks.
+K-, KC+ yellow, P+ red, UV-.
+Many specimens contain zeorin.

 Cladonia angustiloba